 (3) The conclusion is that at least some weight must be given to this source.

-Extract from Bartholomew's Map showing part of the application route as a 'indifferent' road.
+Extract from Bartholomew's Map showing the application route as a 'secondary good' road, suitable for cyclists, and depicted as joining with roads which today are adopted.